-9.2.5.17 Response to above mentioned signals shall also be provided manually upon the signal from the control panel or by pressing emergency stop buttons located in other areas of the unit.
+9.2.5.17 Response to above mentioned signals shall also be provided manually upon the signal from the control panel or by pressing emergency stop buttons located in other FPU areas.

-9.2.5.18 Provision shall be made for the possibility of remote control of all the steps of shutdown process
+9.2.5.18 Provision shall be made for the possibility of remote control of all the steps of shutdown process.